SpinalHDL/SpinalDoc-RTD/source/rst/getting_started.rst

 What to do next?
 ----------------

-It's up to you, but why not have a look at what the `types </SpinalDoc/spinal/core/types/TypeIntroduction>`_ are in SpinalHDL or discover what primitives the language provides to describe hardware components?
-You could also have a look at our `examples </SpinalDoc/spinal/examples/introduction/>`_ to see some samples of what you could do next.
+It's up to you, but why not have a look at what the :ref:`types <type_introduction>` are in SpinalHDL or discover what primitives the language provides to describe hardware components?
+You could also have a look at our :ref:`examples <example_introduction>` to see some samples of what you could do next.